Seven Seas Lagoon: Watercraft

 Disney Transport ferries operating include Admiral Joe Fowler (formerly Magic Kingdom I), Richard F. Irvine (formerly Magic Kingdom II) and, since 1976, General Joe Potter (formerly Kingdom Queen).

 Other smaller watercraft also operate.
 Two steam-powered sidewheelers formerly operated, Southern Seas until 1975 and Ports O' Call until 1982.
 Southern Seas was replaced in 1977 by Southern Seas II, a slightly larger sidewheeler that was diesel-powered instead of steam-powered, that operated until 1996.
-All three boats that travel the Seven Seas Lagoon were named after people who were instrumental in the creation of Disneyworld.
+All three boats that travel the Seven Seas Lagoon were named after people who were instrumental in the creation of Disney World.

 Bordering resorts

 Three resorts border the Seven Seas Lagoon, all of which have beaches.
 These hotels are the only hotels on Walt Disney World property that are directly serviced by the Walt Disney World Monorail System, allowing full monorail access from these hotels to the Magic Kingdom, Epcot, and the Transportation and Ticket Center.